curityio/kubernetes-logaggregation-elasticsearch/README.md

 - [Request Logs Index Template](logs/ingestion/indextemplate-curity-request.json)
 - [Audit Logs Index Template](logs/ingestion/indextemplate-curity-audit.json)

-An [ingest pipeline](logs/ingestion/ingest-pipeline-template.json) uses some [scripting](logs/ingestion/script-processor.txt) to ensure clean JSON log data.\
+An [ingest pipeline](logs/ingestion/ingest-pipeline-template.json) ensures that Elasticsearch saves clean JSON log data.\
-A Kubernetes job runs a [script](logs/initdata.sh) to import these resources into Elasticsearch.
+A Kubernetes job runs a [script](logs/initdata.sh) to create the index templates and the ingestion pipeline.

 ## 3. Configure Log Shipping

 The Filebeat log shipper reads log files from the `/var/log/containers` folder on Kubernetes nodes.\
-The log shipper uploads logging events and determines the Elasticsearch index based on the file path.\
+The log shipper uploads logging events and determines the Elasticsearch index from the file path.\
 The following partial configuration shows the approach.

 ```yaml